isc-projects/kea/doc/guide/hooks-radius.rst

                "data": "mysecretpassword"
            },
            {
-               // It's also possible to specify an attribute using its type,
+               // It is also possible to specify an attribute using its type,
                // rather than a name.
 77 is Connect-Info.
 The value is specified
                // using hex.
 Again, this is a static value.
 It will be sent the
                // same for every packet and to every server.